DorArlaki/Deploy-Group-Policy/Uninstall-TeamViewer/README.md

    - Click "OK" to add the script.

-4. **Important Note: Share the GPO ShareScripts Folder**:
+4. **Important Note: Share the GPO ShareScripts Folder and Set Permissions**:

+- Share the GPO ShareScripts folder on the network.

-   - Ensure that the GPO ShareScripts folder is shared with the "Domain Computers" group.
+- Ensure that the GPO ShareScripts folder is shared with the *Domain Computers* group.

+- On the security tab of the shared folder, grant the "Domain Computers" group read and execute permissions.

 5. **Apply the GPO**: